 We have an electronic registration system which records the children's attendance.
-The register is taken at 08.45am and at the start of the afternoon session 12.10 for Nursery and 13.15 for Reception.
-Anyone arriving after the close of registration is recorded as 'late'.
+The register is taken at 08.50am and at the start of the afternoon Anyone arriving after the close of registration is recorded as 'late'.
 Lateness should be avoided at all times.
 Children who are late for school not only interfere with their own educational development but also with that of their peers.
-In the event a child does arrive at school late (i.e. after 08.45), he/she must report directly to the Reception desk to receive a late attendance mark in the register and must be escorted to the classroom by his/her parents.
+In the event a child does arrive at school late (i.e. after 08.50), he/she must report directly to the Reception to receive a late attendance mark in the register and to be escorted to their class.